saki-bph/FS2_Final_Project/README.md

    Create team presents a form that allows one to create a pokemon team of 6 members, topped off with a team name.
    These team names are then viewable in the all teams link
 ## Made with node.js, expressjs and bootstrap
-   simulated log-in is use the credentials georgeBrown for username and fullstack2 for password
+   upon downloading run with npm start, server will be hosted on localhost:3000 simulated log-in is use the credentials georgeBrown for username and fullstack2 for password